psenger/NodeJs-Seed-Project-RabbitMQ-Vagrant/README.md

 ### About

 This project contains a Vagrant controlled Sun Virtual Machine with a Puppet recipe to build a server based on CentOS 6 with RabbitMQ and RabbitMQ Web Management.
+It contains two examples of NodeJS Design patterns Worker Queue and RPC.
+I have implemented the RPC example as a Bluebird Promise with a timeout.

 ### Why